eclipse-glsp/glsp-examples/README.md

 ## Examples

 -   [Project Templates](project-templates): The best starting point for your own diagram editor project.
-    The project templates are available for several combinations of tool platform integrations (Theia, VSCode), source models (JSON, EMF) and servers (Node, Java).
+    The project templates are available for several combinations of tool platform integrations (Theia, VS Code), source models (JSON, EMF) and servers (Node, Java).
 Please visit the [GLSP documentation](https://www.eclipse.org/glsp/documentation/gettingstarted/) for more information.

 -   [Workflow Example](workflow): A consistent example provided by all GLSP components.
     It implements a simple flow chart diagram editor with different types of nodes and edges.